 In addition, East Suffolk has some wonderful old churches, reminiscent of former wealthy eras when the size of a church was proportionate to the wealth of its community.
 And we have one famous one virtually on our doorstep – St Michael’s Church – a stunning 14th century church, with world-famous Thamar organ.

-Fishing – we have our own small fishing lake here at Windmill Lodges, stocked with carp and tench, so you can literally roll out of bed at dawn and start to fish.
-Click here to read more.
+Fishing – There are plenty of local fishing lake to Windmill Lodges, the nearest being at Stonham Barns.
 If you want to fish from the sea, Orford River Trips offer charter fishing trips.
 Or you could fish from the pier at Southwold, head for the river or even try your hand at crabbing at Walberswick.

 Shooting – High Lodge at Darsham is run by 6 times world champion, John Bidwell.
 It’s been voted a top UK facility by visiting shooters in a national poll, and is classed as a Premier Plus ground by the CPSA, the official Clay Pigeon Shooting Association, making it one of the top UK shooting venues.